3ls-it/openai-assistant/README.md

 https://platform.openai.com/docs/overview

   The Assitants API is used for this client.
-This API provides in-session memory, which is not persistent accross chats.
+This API provides in-session memory, which is not persistent across chats.
 To provide a chat history, we log the chat dialogue.
 The chat log and settings file live in `~/.openai/`.